Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

     - **Disable `ufw`** or create a corresponding allow rule; otherwise, Bob's reverse shell will be blocked by the firewall:

         - `ufw allow in on eth1 from 192.168.12.20 to 192.168.12.66 port 666 proto tcp`

+    - **Or completely disable the firewall by running:**

+        - `ufw disable`

+    Now, run ettercap specifying your newly created etterfilter file:
+    -

 ---